Skip to content

 curl -sf http://localhost:9106/health # monitor + dashboard

 Webhooks are optional.
 Colony works out of the box using polling (Sprint Master checks GitHub every 30 seconds).
 Webhooks provide near-instant response but aren’t needed for evaluation.
-See Webhook Setup to configure them later.

 Next: Process your first issue.